SamuelPfisterer/multilingual-tts-parliament-dataset-audio-text-alignment/testing/own_pipeline/parliament_transcript_aligner/docs/diagrams/implementation_status.md

    - Investigate how library updates affect existing running processes
    - Implement versioning system to manage compatibility
    - Design migration pathways for existing deployments

+## Potentially Update Documentation For

+1. **SRT Preprocessor**:
+   - Add documentation for the SRT preprocessor in the main README
+   - Update component diagram to include SRTPreprocessor
+   - Add example usage for subtitle files
+   - Update supported file types in user documentation